muhark/dpir-intro-python/Week1/lecture.md

 Conclusion: ... it depends, but ideally you want to learn both!

-# Basic Coding Tools
+# Tools of the Trade

-## Language $\ne$ Editor

-- `Python` is a language, and not an application.
-- We have a variety of tools for developing our python code.

 ## Anaconda